The 'Essential' Second Amendment

 Date Written: April 15, 2021

 This article proceeds in four parts.
 Part I considers what the word “essential” really means.
 Part II undertakes a fifty-state survey of restrictions imposed on the right to keep and bear arms during the pandemic.
 Part III analyzes another metric to decide whether the right to keep and bear arms is essential: the people.
 During the COVID-19 pandemic, gun sales surged.
 In times of civil unrest, millions of Americans viewed the acquisition of firearms as essential.
 Part IV revisits two district court decisions that upheld restrictions on the right to keep and bear arms during the pandemic.
 These cases followed the framework Chief Justice Roberts established in South Bay Pentecostal Church v.
 Newsom.
 These courts should have followed the framework Justice Kavanaugh established Calvary Chapel v.
-Sisolak.
+Sisolak, and the Supreme Court formally adopted in Roman Catholic Diocese of Brooklyn v.
+Cuomo.
 If any businesses are treated as “essential,” firearm stores must presumptively be afforded that same status.
 The right to keep and bear arms ought to be afforded “most-favored status.”
 And the state must justify its decision to deprive people of their right to keep and bear arms.

-The COVID-19 pandemic has illustrated once again that in times of crisis, the government is content to stand between people and their arms.
+The COVID-19 pandemic has illustrated once again that in times of crisis, the government will forcibly separate the people and their arms.
 The people must be vigilant to protect this “essential” right.

 Suggested Citation: Suggested Citation